cisco00/Recipe_app/README.md

 # Recipe_app
-An Application that will help you to keep track of what you are into or you are about to do
+An Application that keep track of your weekly activities as well as your daily and timely activities